cisco/arc/docs/design/storage/cli.md

 - **help**: Provides help with the storage command.

-For example, to run an audit command against the accoount in the fictional "example-integration" account, run the command
+For example, to run an audit command against the storage in the fictional "example-integration" account, run the command

 ```shell
 amp example-integration storage audit